awpala/my-omscs-notes/cs-6290/07-instruction-scheduling.md

 In cycle `C3`, instruction `I1` (via corresponding RS `LD1`) is still executing; in this case, can instruction `I2` (via corresponding RS `LD2`) begin execution?
   * If the load/store unit were pipelined, then this *would* be possible.
   * Conversely, without such a pipelined load/store unit, then this is *not* possible.
-With this assumption holding (as is intended for this particular example), `LD2` wil have to wait until cycle `C4` to begin executing the instruction, once the previous instruction `I1` (via `LD1`) has completed execution.
+With this assumption holding (as is intended for this particular example), `LD2` will have to wait until cycle `C4` to begin executing the instruction, once the previous instruction `I1` (via `LD1`) has completed execution.

 Furthermore, note that nothing is broadcasting yet in cycle `C3`.